The Complete Guide to Online Ordering for Restaurants

 All these personalized elements add up to one thing.
 Marketing.

-In addition to personalization, you should be thinking about the consistency of your messaging to concretely define your restaurant brand to off-premise diners.
-Because off-premise sales largely occur in the digital space, it’s important to ensure that all your information online is accurate and up to date.
+In addition to personalization, you should be thinking about the consistency of your messaging to concretely define your restaurant brand to prospective takeout and delivery diners.
+Due to the nature of these sales, it’s important to ensure that all your information online is accurate and up to date.

 Where do customers go for information about your business?
 Some guests might visit your website first, others may check out your Instagram page.
 No matter where they’re looking, provide clear instructions on where to place online orders.
 To ensure that as many guests as possible order directly from your restaurant, rather than through third-party services, you have to communicate your preferences and promote accordingly.